-- Read and become familiar with CIC's Academic Honesty Policy. - Always follow CIC's adopted style for referencing and citing sources - Behave according to teacher instructions during guizzes and exams - Inform the teacher if they have worked closely with another student - Accept help from others only when appropriate - Ensure that work is not done by tutors, parents, or others - Keep notes and rough drafts in case they are asked to show them - Avoid copying text from the internet and trying to "change the words" to make it different. - Keep track of all assignments and their due dates in an organized manner

-- Do not commit, nor help others committing academic dishonesty - Take no inappropriate shortcuts to complete any assignment of academic honesty.
+- Read and become familiar with CIC's Academic Honesty Policy. - Always follow CIC's adopted style for referencing and citing sources. - Behave according to teacher instructions during guizzes and exams. - Inform the teacher if they have worked closely with another student.

+- Accept help from others only when appropriate. - Ensure that work is not done by tutors, parents, or others. - Keep notes and rough drafts in case they are asked to show them. - Avoid copying text from the internet and trying to "change the words" to make it different. - Keep track of all assignments and their due dates in an organized manner. - Avoid helping others committing academic dishonesty. - Take no inappropriate shortcuts to complete any assignment.

 Additionally, all external examination organizations have strict policies on academic honesty.
-All IB test takers are directed to the IB policy and receive a summary upon registration for examinations.
+All IB students must meet IB expectations.
 Infringements of these policies will result in the cancellation of the grade or score in the relevant subject and loss of the IB Diploma.
 For more information, see the Academic Integrity Handbook.